-You don’t need to have a career plan in mind to enrol onto our criminology and law undergraduate degree.
-You’ll cover all elements of legal study, such as the relationship between crime, society and the law, the political, psychological and social aspects of criminology, and crime prevention, so you’ll soon start to gauge an idea of where you want to go in the future.
-To get started, all you need is the desire to learn and the drive to do your best.
+However, you don’t need to have a set career plan in mind to enrol on our criminology and law undergraduate degree.
+You’ll cover all elements of legal study, such as the relationship between crime, society, and the law, and the political, psychological, and social aspects of criminology and crime prevention.

 During your criminology and law degree, you'll get the opportunity to study criminal law from every angle.
-You’ll explore how crime is controlled and prevented through policing and criminal justice, while also looking into the English legal system, criminal law and human rights.
+You’ll explore how crime is controlled and prevented through policing and criminal justice, while also looking into the English legal system, criminal law, and human rights issues.

 You have 3-9 years to complete this course, meaning that you can take up to 3 years to complete each level.
 However, many of our students complete their criminology and law online course within 3-6 years.